MAD2023team1/MAD2023_Team1/README.md

 Proposed Stage 2:

-Home Page
+Home Page (Clayton and Li Yan)
 The home page will display rooms with the highest student ratings.
 This is to allow students to have a guide to know which rooms to book if they have no idea which room to book

-Ratings & Comments
+Ratings & Comments (Li yan)
 Allows student to rate the room out of a total of 5 stars after checking in the room.
 This is to allow new students who just entered Ngee Ann to have a better sense of which room to book.
 Comments of not more than 120 characters can be entered.

-Favourites
-Users can add rooms to favourites to save the hassle of searching for the room

-Calendar Integration
-Users can saved their booking to their local calendar.

-Weather API Integration
+Weather API Integration (Clayton)
 Users will be able to see the forecast for today and the next few days

-Ranking System
+Ranking System (Li Yan)
 Users will be able to see which places are the most popular

-Map Integration
+Map Integration (Andrew)
 If clueless on how to get to the booked location, users can use the map feature to find their way

+Calendar Integration (Xin Quan)
+Users will be able to save the booking to their calendar

+Favourites (Xin Quan)
+Users will be able to save the rooms they like into Favourites section.

 All relevant appendices